|The School Board of Indian River County|

 |Unless a specific policy has been amended and the date the policy was revised is noted at the bottom of that policy, the bylaws and policies of The School Board of Indian River County were adopted on August 13, 2013.|

 The School Board is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of District operations.

-Although students' use of Board-owned technology resources (see definition in Bylaw 0100) is required to participate in and benefit from certain aspects of the District's curriculum, unsupervised use of technology resources may be limited or denied if such use is not under the direct supervision of school staff.
+Although students' use of Board-owned technology resources (see definition in Bylaw 0100) is required to participate in and benefit from certain aspects of the District's curriculum and to participate in online assessment, unsupervised use of technology resources may be limited or denied if such use is not under the direct supervision of school staff if a student's use of District technology resources is in violation of the District's policy regarding acceptable use.
 Students and their parents must sign and submit a Student Technology Responsible Use and Safety form annually.
 (See also, Policy 7540.03)

 The Superintendent shall develop, recommend for approval by the Board, and implement a written District Technology Plan (DTP).
 One of the primary purposes of the DTP is to evaluate new and emerging technologies and how they will play a role in student achievement and success and/or efficient and effective District operations.
 The Board will financially support, as the budget permits, the DTP, including recommendations to provide new and developing technology for students and staff.